Redbot Security

-Active Directory NTLM Relaying Attack
+Active Directory CS NTLM Relaying Attack

-Active Directory Certificate Services (AD CS) is a Microsoft Windows server role that provides a robust and customizable public key infrastructure (PKI) framework.
 This article will help you understand NTLM Relaying Attack and how to prevent it.

 Active Directory Certificate Services

-Active Directory Certificate Services (AD CS) is a Microsoft Windows server role that provides a robust and customizable public key infrastructure (PKI) framework.
-PKI is a technology used to manage digital certificates and public-private key pairs to secure communication, authenticate users, and ensure the integrity of data.
 Active Directory Certificate Services (AD CS) presents various security risks for organizations.
 These encompass issues like mismanaged certificates causing communication disruptions, compromised keys leading to unauthorized access and data decryption, vulnerabilities arising from weak encryption configurations, potential man-in-the-middle attacks exploiting certificate issuance, unauthorized users abusing lax access controls for nefarious certificate requests, risks tied to insecure certificate templates, credential theft from compromised components, denial of service attacks hampering certificate services and misconfigured permissions permitting unauthorized access.
-Additional Active Directory security articles here.

 Exploiting the Vulnerability